An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 “I couldn’t run anymore.
 I would still go to the indoor track and time my teammates and sit there and be their coach, but everybody knew that something was going wrong.”

-Eventually, the pain’s prohibitions traveled from the track to every area of Erica’s life, affecting her ability to walk, attend class or even get out of bed.
+The impact soon extended from the track to every area of Erica’s life, affecting her ability to walk, attend class or even get out of bed.

 “That’s when I really knew that something had to be done – but my doctors were trying and they weren’t figuring it out.”